-The implementation of the Veirs Mill Corridor Master Plan will require significant investments from the public sector to achieve both short-term improvements and the long-term transformation of Veirs Mill Road to a multi-modal complete street with the introduction of bus rapid transit.
-Investments from the private sector or publicprivate partnerships can also contribute to the incremental implementation of this plan.
+The implementation of the Veirs Mill Corridor Master Plan will require significant investments from the public sector to achieve both short-term improvements and the long-term transformation of Veirs Mill Road to a multimodal complete street with the introduction of bus rapid transit, as outlined in Table 8.
+Investments from the private sector or public-private partnerships can also contribute to the incremental implementation of this plan.